flecoqui/av-services/README.md

-# av-services
+# Introduction
-This repository contains samples of software components which could be used to create Audio/Video workflows.
-Most of those components are based on Open Source libraries or tools.
+This repository (av-services) contains samples of software components which could be used to create Audio/Video workflows.
+Most of those components are based on Open Source libraries or tools running in different environments like virtual machines, containers.
-With those Audio/Video services, it's possible to support scenarios like:
+With those Audio/Video components, it's possible to provide services like:
 - RTMP to RTSP protcol adaptor
 - RTMP Streamer from a Video file
-- RTMP Receiver into MP4 files in Azure Storage
+- RTMP Receiver into MP4 files on Azure Storage

+## Overview
-Below some basic components which could be used to create an  Audio/Video workflow
+This chapter describes a list of components which could be used to create an Audio/Video workflow.

 ##  Audio/Video protocol adaptor client
 The Audio/Video Protocol Adaptor Client will support :